viraljetani/vroster/readme.md

 ## Running tests

-To run the Ping CRM tests, run:
+To run the tests, run:

 ```
 phpunit